AZcaptcha/captcha2upload/README.md

-# 2Captcha
+# AZcaptcha
-2Captcha team solves your CAPTCHA with high accuracy
+AZcaptcha.com team solves your CAPTCHA with high accuracy

 ## How to install?